ekta18/Beginners-Guide-to-Ethical-Hacking/Phase 1(Setting up a virtual lab).md

-# Setting up a lab
+# Setting up a Virtual Lab

 We need to setup a virtual lab so that our acts wont affect our main system or may not harm our main system while we conduct any test as handling of some potentially dangerous malwares may be needed at certain stages.
 To set up a lab we will be using kali linux/Parrot Sec OS.